-In that case people can spread their attitude and/or opinion.
+In that case, people can spread their attitude and/or opinion.
 It can be done alone or cooperating, for example, get involved in some non-governmental organization (NGO), like creative group MYSTYLe art or some other.
-In Internet it`s like separated community.
+On Internet, it`s like a separated community.
 There is fewer Internet accessibility, but activities are more cruel about information, because Internet let You save anonymity, but out-of-Internet, people have to identify yourself with your own words.
 I have very often answer on questions like “Why You are in this (MYSTYLe art) organization” or any other non-profit project.
-Answer is simple: I like what I’m doing.
-NGO’s are using blog(~s) as a tool and communication channel in the same time.
-I’m so happy, when I see that some organization is using blog as report of activity.
+The answer is simple: I like what I’m doing.
+NGO’s are using a blog(~s) as a tool and communication channel in the same time.
+I’m so happy when I see that some organization is using a blog as the report of activity.
 Right now in my RSS reader are some feeds from other organizations blog posts.
-Currently it’s just official information, which appears as copy-paste of press releases or description of projects (summary or full).
-Hope, that in near future I’ll coax MYSTYLe art to write in blog style :P It’s in process for now (like out web).
-From other latvian NGO’s I liked JASMA activities in LiveJournal.com, where they have blog.
+Currently, it’s just official information, which appears as copy-paste of press releases or description of projects (summary or full).
+Hope, that in near future I’ll coax MYSTYLe art to write in blog style :P It’s in the process for now (like our web).
+From other Latvian NGO’s I liked JASMA activities in LiveJournal.com, where they have blog.
 Of course, it’s as well little bit formal, but at least looks more sprightly.

 Another project with youth participation is “jaunieši vēro” (youth is watching), where they have blog on Blogger.com.
-For me it look like journal more, than blog (*?).
-Content, at least for me, is little bit boring, because it’s oriented to regional youth and local municipality, where youth are watching how they are working.
-But posts are more alive and emotional as others which I have saw.In posts youngsters are writing from what deputy were eating in lunch till evaluation of pappier work.
+For me, it looks like journal more, than a blog (*?).
+Content, at least for me, is a little bit boring, because it’s oriented to regional youth and local municipality, where youth are watching how they are working.
+But posts are alive and emotional as others which I have seen.In posts, youngsters are writing from what deputy was eating lunch till evaluation of pappier work.
 Something similar had LJP with Saeima (Parliament of Latvia) where young people, most under 21, were judged speech of MP’s.